egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ```

-Compile and run, with the effect shown as below:
+Compile and run, the effect is as follows:

 ![](5565675e02ce3.png)

-## 2. Draw a circle
+## 2.Draw a circular

-The method of drawing a circle is similar to drawing a rectangle.
-You just need to change the `drawRect ()` method to the `drawCircle ()` method.
+The method of drawing circle is similar to drawing rectangle, you just need to change `drawRect()` methods to `drawCircle()` methods。

 ```
 drawCircle( x:number, y:number, radius:number): void
 ```

-The `drawCircle ()` method accepts three parameters, of which the first is the X-axis coordinate of the center, the second is the Y-axis coordinate of the center, and the third is the radius.
+methods like  `drawCircle()`  method takes three parameters, the first argument for the X coordinate of the center of the circle the second parameter for the Y coordinate of the center of the circle radius is the third parameter.

-> Note: The X and Y axis positions of the center are calculated relative to the anchor point of the `Shape` object.
+>Note：the X axis and Y axis of center position is relative to the `Shape` calculated anchor point of the object.

 The following code example draws a circle with a radius of 50 pixels: